BlueBrainApps/Bridal-Dress-Edtitor/README.md

 <h1>Privacy Policy </h1>

-Thank you for downloading Bridal Dress Photo Editor.It is the policy of  Bridal Dress Photo Editor to respect your privacy, and the privacy of all users of our applications.
+Thank you for downloading Photo Editor.It is the policy of Photo Editor to respect your privacy, and the privacy of all users of our applications.
 This Privacy Policy (the “Policy”) has been established to help you understand our commitment to protecting your privacy, and the steps we take to ensure it.